-Secrets are never visible to the normal user via logs and thus are transmitted directly to the workers, using Obfuscated.
-The class Obfuscated replaces secret string value by #### characters when the secret value is logged.
+Secrets don't have to be visible to the normal user via logs and thus are transmitted directly to the workers.
+Secrets are rendered and can arrive anywhere in the logs.
+The function cleanupTextFromSecrets defined in the class Properties helps to replace the secret value by the key value.